CompewterTutor/MortarGolf/llm/memory.md

 3. Update memory.md with any important decisions
 4. Keep CHANGELOG.md current
 5. Test with multiple player counts early and often
+6. **All user-facing text goes in MortarGolf.strings.json** - Never hardcode strings in TypeScript
+7. Use the version bump script for all version updates

 ---